Resident Assistant Selection

 What is duty?

-Duty is when an RA is required to be in the building and/or RA office for a set period of time.
-There is an RA on duty from 6:00 PM – 8:00 AM daily, in addition to the entire weekend.
+Duty is when an RA is required to be in the building and/or RA office for a set period.
+There is an RA on duty from 6:00 p.m – 8:00 a.m. on Sunday-Thursday, as well as from 6:00 p.m. - 6:00 p.m.
+(24 hours) on Friday and Saturday.
 While an RA is on duty they hold the duty cell phone and are expected to remain in the building and respond to any issues that come up.
-While on duty, an RA completes rounds of the building to ensure safety and security, and responds to maintenance and emergency issues.
+While on duty, an RA completes rounds of the building to ensure safety and security and responds to all maintenance and emergency issues.

 What outside activities can I have outside of RA position?